ACCESS-NRI/access-hive.org.au/docs/getting_started/environments.md

     * In "Module directories", add `/g/data/xp65/public/modules/`
     * In "Modules", add `conda/analysis3`

+!!! tip
-> Note that if you previously added the hh5 conda environment to your `.bashrc` file, we recommend that you **remove those lines** rather than replacing with xp65, as this can have some unforeseen interference with other processes you might run on Gadi.
-We suggest instead that you explicitly load the environment for each new session (the first bullet point above).
+    If you previously added the `hh5` conda environment to your `.bashrc` file, we recommend that you **completely remove those lines**, as programmatically loading environments that way might lead to unforeseen interference with other processes on _Gadi_.
+We suggest instead that you [manually load the environment](#manually-load-the-environment) for each new session.

-## For more targeted usage of the `conda/analysis3` environment
+## For more advanced usage of the `conda/analysis3` environment

 ### Two Series of Environments: Analysis3 and Analysis3-Edge